|About this course:|

 Block 5, Davy and Soane: New Approaches to Science and Architecture, examines the social and political context of science through the work of Humphry Davy and the writings of Mrs Marcet which greatly popularised scientific experimentation.
 You will then go on to study the eclectic architect John Soane, by exploring his extraordinary treasure-house of art and sculpture, now the Soane Museum, London.
 Two associated CD-ROMs provide an innovative way of studying some of the material associated with Davy and Soane.

-Block 6, New Conceptions of Art and the Artist, 'contains the conceptual heart of the course'.
+Block 6, New Conceptions of Art and the Artist, 'contains the conceptual heart of the module'.
 Here you will study the fundamental shift in the conception of aesthetic experience expressed in some key German texts.
 You will then encounter three acknowledged masterpieces of the period: Goethe’s classic verse-drama Faust Part One, a selection of Schubert’s songs in the form of musical settings of poems by Goethe; and Byron’s narrative poem Childe Harold, Canto III.

 Block 7, The Exotic and the Oriental, will focus on the exotic and oriental aspects of Romanticism through study of the Regency pleasure-palace, Brighton Pavilion, and related texts, and the art of Delacroix.
-The block ends with a Course Conclusion, designed to help your revision and to prompt some overall thoughts about the shift from Enlightenment to Romanticism.
+The block ends with a Module Conclusion, designed to help your revision and to prompt some overall thoughts about the shift from Enlightenment to Romanticism.

-The course will enable you to develop your knowledge and skills across most of the disciplines studied in the Arts Faculty: the texts include poems, historical documents, paintings, two remarkable buildings, a verse drama, an opera and much else.
+The module will enable you to develop your knowledge and skills across most of the disciplines studied in the Arts Faculty: the texts include poems, historical documents, paintings, two remarkable buildings, a verse drama, an opera and much else.

 If you have not studied at university level before, you are strongly advised to study at Level 1 before progressing to Level 2 study.